bogeeee/restfuncs/readme.md

 "devDependencies": {
   "typescript": "5.1.x",
   "ts-patch": "^3.0.2",
-  "restfuncs-transformer-tsc": "^0.9.6"
+  "restfuncs-transformer": "^0.9.6"
 },
 ````
-_Here we compile with `tspc` from the `ts-patch` package, instead of `tsc`, which **allows for our `restfuncs-transformer-tsc` plugin** in tsconfig.json.
+_Here we compile with `tspc` from the `ts-patch` package, instead of `tsc`, which **allows for our `restfuncs-transformer` plugin** in tsconfig.json.
 We use / recommend `ts-node` on top of that because it works proper with debugging (recognizes sources maps, hits the breakpoints, outputs proper stracktraces, opposed to plain `node` here).
 In some cases where a (configuration) decision must be made
 See also this [example/package.json](examples/express-and-vite/tsconfig.json) which additionaly has a faster `tsx` based dev script and does the vite bundling for the client/browser._